go-yasi/mvc-tech-blog/README.md

 2. Started building MVC file structure for my application:
 - I first added all of the necessary folders to organize my content.
 - Next, I created a connection.js file in my config folder to import the Sequelize library, and access the info in my .env file.
+- Then I added an index.js file to my controllers folder, to require the express router as well as the newly created api folder for my api routes.

 ## Usage